ucg8j/blog/posts/map-of-australia-using-osm-psma-and-shiny.md

 $ ogr2ogr -f GeoJSON -t_srs crs:84 au-postcodes.geojson POA_2011_AUST.shp
 ```

-The resulting geojson is a whooping 201.1mb.
+The resulting geojson is a whopping 201.1mb.
 There are two more processes to consider.
 Firstly, simplification of the polygons to reduce the load on the browser.
 The most popular algorithm to use for this is the [Ramer–Douglas–Peucker algorithm](https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm).
 In R have a look at [`gSimplify()`](http://www.inside-r.org/packages/cran/rgeos/docs/gSimplify) however I am going to use the [mapshaper command line tool](https://github.com/mbloch/mapshaper) as I prefer command line tools and mapshaper has a couple of implementations of Visvalingam's polygon simplification algorithm.

 ```bash
 # Install package